-Another set of BI challenges centers around changes in the ways that business intelligence tools are being used in organizations.
+Another set of BI challenges centers around changes in the ways that business intelligence tools are being used in organizations to guide business decisions.

-"Traditional BI typically involves curated data and applications driven by IT," said Porter Thorndike, senior director of strategic services at Information Builders, a BI and data management software vendor.
-The traditional approach commonly provides information to business users via reports and specialized portals, with well-defined workflows, Thorndike said.
+"Traditional BI typically involves curated data and applications driven by IT," said Porter Thorndike, product manager for Tibco Software's WebFocus BI and analytics platform.
+The traditional approach provides information to business users via dashboards, reports and portals, with well-defined workflows, Thorndike said.
 In contrast, modern BI initiatives are often driven by business units using self-service BI, data preparation and data visualization tools to hunt for insights.

 This article is part of

-As they address all the issues and problems, BI and data managers need to strike the right balance between agility and good governance.
+As they address all the issues, BI and data managers need to strike the right balance between self-service agility and good governance.
 Faster time to insight can provide a competitive advantage.
 But that needs to be balanced against data security and privacy concerns and the risk that business users may perpetuate inaccurate findings.
 As Thorndike put it, "Is the speed at which those insights are generated worth acting upon knowing that some of the insights could be faulty?"

 Here's a more detailed look at the top business intelligence challenges for enterprises, plus advice from BI practitioners on how to avoid and overcome them.